Im-Rises/video-stream-ascii-webcam/README.md

 The installation and usage of the package is explained in the package's README.

+The example is using the webcam of your device, but you can use any video stream, like a video file or a video stream.

 ## Screenshots

 <img src="https://user-images.githubusercontent.com/59691442/209728294-e10691da-eb4f-43e6-880c-522417da79c6.png" alt="screenshot" style="width: 100%;">